Welcome to today's edition of the Rush 24-7 podcast.

 But here's some of the headlines.

-All of the uh all the Obama and everybody in the regime running around talking about all these great, great economic numbers and all this great job numbers, the unemployment numbers coming down.
+All the Obama and everybody in the regime running around talking about all these great, great economic numbers and all this great job numbers, the unemployment numbers coming down.

-There's a story here from uh uh National Review, but it's actually the uh uh some economics outfits run some numbers.
+There's a story here from National Review, but it's actually some economics outfits ransom numbers.

-Unemployment benefits expired, they were not extended, these people 99 weeks maximum, and they had to go out and find work.
+These people 99 weeks maximum and they had to go out and find work.

 That's one of the reasons why the unemployment number went down.

-The Vatican has decided not to release doves anymore during ceremonial moments because the doves are a symbol of peace.
+The Vatican has decided not to release doves anymore during ceremonial moments because the dove is a symbol of peace.

 No, it has nothing to do with the environment.